Frequently Asked Questions

 Reunion has toll-free (0800), shared-cost (0810), and premium-rate (0892) service numbers.
 Toll-free numbers are free to call, shared-cost numbers incur local charges, and premium numbers have higher rates.
 Recognizing these categories allows for proper handling and billing procedures.

-Reunion Phone Numbers: Format, Area Code & Validation Guide
+Réunion Phone Numbers: Format, Area Code & Validation Guide

-Why Accurate Phone Number Handling Matters
+Why Réunion Phone Number Validation Matters

 Pattern Design Principles

-Exact Matching: We use start (
+Exact Matching: Use start (

 ^